CarterN55/CG-Lectures/README.md

 ![2025-11-0716-13-47-ezgif com-video-to-gif-converter](https://github.com/user-attachments/assets/946076fd-8194-4546-bde3-c4532ebeb152)

-I was able to play around with the Shadows with Textures and make it so that all of the shadows of the models were the style of my texture (wood)
+I was able to play around with the Shadows with Textures and make it so that all of the shadows of the models were the style of my texture (wood).
+In the GIF it's a bit hard to tell but the right-most guy is casting no shadow while having the lighting work on him.

 **Water**